Slave Streets, Free Streets

 Baltimore, between 1815 and 1820, was a complicated, multi-faceted city.
 A bustling, thriving port, Baltimore represented the diversity of the early nation in a microcosm.
 Baltimore teemed with new immigrants from Europe and relocated country folk.
 Enslaved people worked alongside free blacks and whites in the city’s shipyards and construction sites.
 Baltimore merchants shipped more flour than any other American city, and the city’s wealth and banking interests helped to make it a British target during the War of 1812.
 Baltimoreans also had access to a wide range of imported luxury goods—wines and sherries, olive oil and coffee, silver, and textiles.

 Baltimore was unusual among cities of the time in that its population of free blacks was twice that of the enslaved workers who toiled in the city.
 This was a direct consequence of both Maryland’s location on the literal border between slavery and freedom and the late-eighteenth-century shift by many Maryland farmers from tobacco to less labor-intensive cereal crops.
 As a result, slavery in Maryland was declining, although it was still a significant source of labor and profit.
-In an effort to both slow the rate of manumissions and prevent enslaved workers from running away, Marylanders adopted the institution of “term slavery,” where an enslaved person and his or her owner would agree that after a certain term of years or at a certain age, the enslaved person would be freed.
+To both slow the rate of manumissions and prevent enslaved workers from running away, Marylanders adopted the institution of “term slavery,” where an enslaved person and his or her owner would agree that after a certain term of years or at a certain age, the enslaved person would be freed.
 This agreement was both legally binding and transferable.
 As a result, many African Americans in Baltimore lived in mixed families, with some members free and some enslaved.

 Dot-density map of Baltimore’s 1820 population arranged by wards: whites are purple, free blacks are green, and enslaved workers are blue